LTarrade/network_variables/README.md

 		- visualisations of distributions of changes, buzz, and control words at the different phases and for each network variable
 		- prediction results in terms of accuracy, AUC score, and confusion matrices
 		- visualisations of the distributions of results in terms of accuracy and AUC score for prediction

+7. Data
+	- **df_varNetwork_medByForm.csv** : contains the median value associated with each word (buzzes, changes, controls) for each variable and each phase.
+	- **clients_list.txt** : contains the list of Twitter clients for whom tweets have been kept.